axisgroup/evaluation-toolkit/0.Setting-the-Stage/Challenges.md

-## The Complexity in our Stars or Why Data Vis is inherently hard to test
+## Why Data Vis is inherently hard to test
+*The complexity in our stars*

 ### Faster is not necessarily better